MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

    > [!div class="mx-imgBorder"]
    > ![New rule pane](media/configure-data-match-new-rule-condition.png "New rule pane")

-   - **Entity/Field (first row)**: Choose an related entitiy and an attribute to specify a record property that is likely unique to a customer.
+   - **Entity/Field (first row)**: Choose a related entity and an attribute to specify a record property that is likely unique to a customer.
 For example, a phone number or email address.
-Avoid matching on the basis of activity-type attributes.
+Avoid matching by activity-type attributes.
 For example, a purchase ID will likely find no match in other record types.

    - **Entity/Field (second row)**: Choose an attribute that relates to the attribute of the entity specified in the first row.